chromium/chromium/docs/security/web-mitigation-metrics.md

 * Explicit values of "same-origin" and "same-origin-allow-popups" are tracked via `kCrossOriginOpenerPolicySameOrigin` and `kCrossOriginOpenerPolicySameOriginAllowPopups` respectively.
+* We track how often same-origin documents are present in two pages with different COOP values via `kSameOriginDocumentsWithDifferentCOOPStatus`.
+We might restrict synchronous access between those in order to allow COOP "same-origin-allow-popups" to enable crossOriginIsolated when used in conjunction with COEP.

 [Cross-Origin-Embedder-Policy][coep] is used to restrict the embedding of subresources to only those that have explicitly opted in via